TeemuJVarpula/MineSweeper/README.md

 Beginner is usually on an 8x8 or 9x9 board containing 10 mines, Intermediate is usually on a 16x16 board with 40 mines and expert is usually on a 30x16 board with 99 mines

-Game construction:
-    Field
-        choose difficulty
-        generate mines to field

-    game loop
-        show screen
-        get button
-            if left "open specific field"
-                if bomb -> game over
-                if near bomb -> show amount near mines if empty -> reveal empty and next near bombs if right "mark as bomb" or "unmark bomb" check result
-            if bombs still unfound
-                bombs unmarked/hidden -> continue
-            if too many bombs marked, some empty still hidden and unmarked --> continue if all bombs found and marked ( or all other fields "open" ) --> game ends with victory

-        draw screen